luka-waronig/WaterToC/README.md

 ## File Descriptions

 * `server.py`: The main Solara application.
 This script creates the interactive dashboard, including all UI components and plots.
-* `src/model.py`: Defines the core `WaterToC` Mesa model, which manages the grid, agent scheduling, and environmental state.
+* `water_toc/model.py`: Defines the core `WaterToC` Mesa model, which manages the grid, agent scheduling, and environmental state.
-* `src/agents.py`: Defines the `Human` and `AI` agent classes and their decision-making logic.
+* `water_toc/agents.py`: Defines the `Human` and `AI` agent classes and their decision-making logic.

 ### Plotting & Analysis

 * `plotting/`: A directory containing all scripts for data analysis and visualization.
     * `3Dplots_coop.py` / `3Dplots_env.py`: Scripts to generate 3D surface plots for cooperation and environment state gotten from parameter sweep data.
-    * `heatmap.py`: Script to generate heatmaps for cooperation & environment from parameter sweep data.
-    * `sweep_analysis.py`: Main script for running parameter sweeps and generating the output CSV called `water_toc_sweep_results.csv` used by the plotting scripts - this file is too large to upload to github, but one can produce it by running sweep_analysis.py.
+    * `sweep_analysis.py`: Main script for running parameter sweeps and generating the output CSV called `water_toc_sweep_results.csv` used by the plotting scripts.
+    * `spatial_analysis_plotting.py`: Main script for running a parameter sweep for spatial plotting.
+It outputs a file called `summary_agents_clusters_and_pointprocess_MEDIANS.csv` and `pair_stats_ripley_MEDIANS.csv.csv`
-    * `limit_cycle_instances.py` / `fpoint.py` : Scripts focused on analyzing and plotting specific system dynamics like limit cycles and fixed points. `limit_cycle_instances.py` creates instances of limit cycles (amount of images is adjustable), whereas `fpoint.py` creates a scatterplot of runs that end up in fixed points.
+    * `fpoint.py` :  creates a scatterplot of runs that end up in fixed points, as well as a table of runs which end up with fixed points more than 50% of the time.
 * `cwd.py`: Performs a time-frequency analysis on the simulation output data (water_toc_sweep_results.csv).
 Its primary purpose is to identify and characterize oscillatory dynamics in the cooperation fraction using a Continuous Wavelet Transform (CWT).
 * `peak_envelope_oscillations.py`: This script performs a quantitative analysis of the oscillatory dynamics found in the simulation data.
 Instead of visualizing the frequency content like the wavelet script, this one uses a peak-envelope analysis.
+* `spatial_analysis_plotting.py`: Outputs spatial analysis measures such as Moran´s I, fractions of cooperators, largest cooperative cluster sizes, median cooperative cluster sizes, as well as the size of the largest cooperative cluster.